 it is sufficient compliance with this Act if access to the document is given to a suitably qualified person nominated in writing by the applicant and the agency may withhold access until a person who is, in the opinion of the agency, suitably qualified is nominated.

-29. Personal information generally
+29. Personal information about applicant, agency’s duties when giving access to

 If the agency gives the applicant access to personal information about the applicant the agency has to take reasonable steps to —